 At 185' - 190' (56.4 m - 57.9 m), Grand Falls is higher than Niagra Falls.
 The Falls is deafening, and spectacularly muddy, during spring snow-melt in the distant White Mountains, and during the monsoon, hence its nickname Chocolate Falls.
 But it trickles much of the time with little flow over the falls, and is relatively dry during the hot summer months in the high Arizona desert.
 A short trail leads down to the base of the waterfall.
 It is an easy trail to the bottom, and gives a different perspective of the waterfall from close-up.
 If the river current is gentle and the water is not too muddy, there might be a nice pool for wading at the base of the falls.
-To get a feel for the size of the falls and the canyon, note the vehicles, people, and shaded picnic tables/view points in the photos.
+To get a feel for the size of the falls, note the vehicles, people, and shaded picnic tables in the photos.

 Recently, Navajo Nation began requiring a $5 (subject to change) hiking permit for non-Navajos to visit Grand Falls, as is usually required for non-Navajos when off-highway inside Navajo Nation for hiking/backpacking, camping, and at Navajo Nation Tribal parks.